orbeon/orbeon-forms-doc/Form-Runner-~-Portal-~-Liferay-Proxy-Portlet-Guide.md

 ## Status

-This feature is available since January 2011.
+This feature is available since Orbeon Forms 4.0.

-_NOTE: Some issues have been reported with the proxy portlet with Orbeon Forms 3.9 and 3.9.1.
+_NOTE: An earlier version of the feature is reported to have had issues with Orbeon Forms 3.9 and 3.9.1.
 These issues have been fixed with Orbeon Forms 4.0 and newer._

 ## Introduction